Penn Farm Physio

 We store general information about you – specifically your name, date of birth, address and the doctor’s surgery at which you are registered.
 We also store the date of each treatment, the details of which therapist treated you, and the amounts paid or owed to us.

-Your surname and method of payment is recorded on our accounts spreadsheet, available only to administrative staff.
 Merchant copies of card payments are shredded after processing for the accounts.

 How and where do we store it?